We created Pandora to put the Music Genome Project directly in your hands

 McKuen spent most of the earlier part of the '60s in France, where he met many of the country's top songwriters.
 He began a lengthy project to translate the work of legendary singer/songwriter Jacques Brel into English, and his efforts helped make "If You Go Away" into an all-time pop standard; elsewhere, British singer Scott Walker recorded many of McKuen's adaptations in the late '60s, and Terry Jacks turned the translated "Seasons in the Sun" into a chart-topping pop hit.
 McKuen also translated songs by numerous other French writers, including prominent names like Gilbert Bécaud, Pierre Delanoé, Michel Sardou, and many more.
 McKuen began to publish books of poetry during the latter half of the '60s, and earned a substantial following among the hippie generation with collections like Stanyan Street and Other Sorrows, Listen to the Warm, and Lonesome Cities.
 Additionally, his Lonesome Cities album of readings won a Grammy for Best Spoken Word Recording in 1968.

 McKuen later moved into larger-scale classical-style composition, writing a series of concertos, suites, symphonies, and chamber pieces for orchestra.
 His piece The City: A Suite for Narrator & Orchestra was nominated for the Pulitzer Prize in Music.
 He cranked out a steady stream of poetry during the '70s, and his 1977 book Finding My Father, a chronicle of his search for information on his biological father, helped spark changes in the availability of such information to adopted children.
 He also continued to record on an intermittent basis, including albums like New Ballads (1970), Pastorale (1971), the country-rock outing McKuen Country (1976), and the disco pastiche Slide...Easy In, a campy outing with strong gay undertones that produced a European hit in "Amor, Amor."
 McKuen retired from live performance in 1981, and a year later he was diagnosed with clinical depression, which he battled for much of the next decade.
-He continued to write poetry, however, and made appearances as a voice-over actor in The Little Mermaid and the TV series The Critic. ~ Steve Huey, Rovi
+He continued to write poetry, however, and made appearances as a voice-over actor in The Little Mermaid and the TV series The Critic.
+Rod McKuen died of pneumonia in Beverly Hills, California on January 29, 2015; he was 81 years old. ~ Steve Huey, Rovi